juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 and the problem with Windows is that, if you do Not install the same compatible version, Activation key does Not work...
-Even if the key is legit. and valid, does Not activate, a Windows8.1 key does Not activate Windows8.1 IF the installer CD/DVD does Not matches the version. that happens since WinXP.
+Even if the key is legit and valid, does Not Activate. a Windows8.1 key does Not activate Windows8.1 IF the installer CD/DVD does Not match the version. that happens since WinXP.
 Microsoft created many different installers for the same Operating system.